-Absences
+Verified Absences

-The following are verifiable absences:
+The following are verifiable excused absences:

 - 1. Illness of the student - 2.
-Doctor or dentist appointments - 3.
+Doctor or dentist appointments (with a note) - 3.
 Attendance at funeral services for a member of the student's immediate family - 4.
 Absence due to quarantine by a county health officer - 5.
 Jury duty - 6.
 School-sanctioned/sponsored educational trips